 What is the Written Ability Test (WAT)?

 Written Ability Test is conducted to analyze the writing skills and clarity of thought process of the candidates.
 It can be termed as an essay writing test where candidates have to effectively communicate their ideas on a particular topic in a given time frame.
 The time given for writing the essay varies among different institutes;

 The topics for the test are selected from economic, political, and business affairs.

 The Beginning of Written Ability Test (WAT)

-The Xavier School of Management (XLRI), Jamshedpur started this change by introducing essay-writing as a part of its entrance exam, Xavier Aptitude Test (XAT).
+The Xavier School of Management (XLRI), Jamshedpur, started this change by introducing essay writing as a part of its entrance exam, the Xavier Aptitude Test (XAT).
 However, the Written Ability Test was included in the final selection process by the Indian Institutes of Managements (IIMs) in the year 2010.
-In the year 2013, all IIMs have adopted the WAT as a part of their final selection process for admission in management courses.
+In the year 2013, all IIMs adopted the WAT as a part of their final selection process for admission to management courses.

 Written Ability Test Preparation Tips

 Read a Lot